scipy-conference/scipy_proceedings/papers/pedro_hasselmann/gmode_scipy2013.rst

 The :math:`Nc \times Nc` symmetric Distance Matrix between clusters with respect to all meaningful variables is also calculated.
 The same interpretation given to :math:`G_{i}`  matrices can be used here: higher D²(a,b) elements, more distinct are the clusters from each other.
-D²(a,b) matrix is used to produce a ``scipy.cluster.hierarchy.dendogram`` , which graphically shows the relation among all clusters.
+D²(a,b) matrix is used to produce a ``scipy.cluster.hierarchy.dendrogram`` , which graphically shows the relation among all clusters.

 Robust Median Statistics
 ------------------------